Ublimjo/bi12/README.md

 # bi12

-Bible new world translation in python
+Bible new world translation (NWT) in command line written in python

-This project don't work now
+## Supported language

+- Malagasy

+## Installation

+ Just clone this repository and execute setup.sh